-1 As provided in Section 310 of the Congressional Budget Act of 1974 as amended (P.L.
+&lt;sup>1 As provided in Section 310 of the Congressional Budget Act of 1974 as amended (P.L.
 93-344) (the Budget Act).

-2 Direct spending consists of entitlement authority (including appropriated entitlements), the food stamp program, and any other budget authority (and resulting outlays) provided in laws other than appropriation acts.
+&lt;sup>2 Direct spending consists of entitlement authority (including appropriated entitlements), the food stamp program, and any other budget authority (and resulting outlays) provided in laws other than appropriation acts.
 The term direct spending is often used interchangeably with the terms entitlement and mandatory spending.
 Such federal programs are those under which individuals, businesses, or units of government that meet the requirements or qualifications established by law are entitled to receive certain payments if they seek such payments.
 Major examples include Social Security, Medicare, Medicaid, unemployment insurance, and military and federal civilian pensions.
 In current practice, reconciliation directives concerning spending are made only with respect to direct spending in the jurisdiction of House and Senate legislative committees and not to discretionary spending in the jurisdiction of the Appropriations Committees.

-3 For a list of all reconciliation bills, see CRS Report R40480, Budget Reconciliation Measures Enacted Into Law: 1980-2010, by Megan S. Lynch.
-Although the House and Senate first used the reconciliation process in 1980 (for FY1981), this report focuses on the period covering 1989 (for FY1990) through 2009 (for FY2010).
+&lt;sup>3 Beginning with the first use of reconciliation by both the House and Senate in 1980, reconciliation has been used in a majority of years.
+Congress has sent the President 25 reconciliation acts over the years: 21 were signed into law, President Clinton vetoed three, and President Obama vetoed one (and the vetoes were not overridden).
+For a list of all reconciliation bills, see CRS Report R40480, Budget Reconciliation Measures Enacted Into Law: 1980-2017, by Megan S. Lynch.
+Although the House and Senate first used the reconciliation process in 1980 (for FY1981), this report focuses on the period covering 1989 (for FY1990) through 2017 (for FY2018).